zacharee/MastodonRedirect/README.md

 ### Manual
 The high level process is pretty simple: expose some way for your app to be launched that accepts a URL and tries to parse it as a fediverse link to open as a post or profile.
 There are a few ways you can do this.

-Once you've implemented support, feel free to open an issue or PR to have it added to Mastodon/Lemmy Redirect.
+Once you've implemented support, feel free to open an issue or PR to have it added to Fediverse Redirect.

 #### Create a share target.
 Note: this will cause your app to appear in the share menu when a user chooses to share any text, not just links.
 If your app already has a share target for pasting the shared text into a new post draft, it might make sense to reuse that target with an option to open the shared link instead of only creating a new post.